 When to Wear a Blue Suit

 However, just because blue suits come in various shades and styles, don’t take that to mean we’re dealing with a “one shade fits all” scenario.
-On the contrary, certain types of blue suits go best in certain settings.
+On the contrary, certain types go best in certain settings.
 Here are some general pointers:

 - Stick to neutral or darker hues in business environments, unless you work in a highly creative field (where pretty much anything goes).